KauzClay/docs-tap/services-toolkit/tutorials/abstracting-service-implementation.hbs.md

 ## <a id="concepts"></a> Concepts

-This section provides a high-level overview of the elements you will use during this tutorial and how they all fit together.
+This section provides a high-level overview of the elements you will use during this tutorial and how these elements fit together.

 ![Diagram shows a postgres class backed by three different implementations across three clusters.](../../images/stk-psql-class-across-three-clusters.png)

 In this diagram:

 - There are three clusters: `iterate`, `run-test`, and `run-production`.
-- In each cluster, the service operator creates a `ClusterInstanceClass` called postgres.
+- In each cluster, the service operator creates a `ClusterInstanceClass` called `postgres`.
   - In the `iterate` cluster, this is a provisioner-based class that uses Bitnami Services to provision Helm instances of PostgreSQL.
   - In the `run-test` cluster, this is a provisioner-based class that uses VMware SQL with Postgres for Kubernetes to provision instances of PostgreSQL.
   - In the `run-production` cluster, this is a provisioner-based class that uses Amazon RDS to provision instances running in Amazon AWS RDS.
 - The app operator creates a `ClassClaim`.
 This is applied with a consuming workload.